 Are you ready to give this delicious kid-friendly gluten free macaroni and cheese bites recipe a try?
 I promise it is easy.

-There are many brands of gluten free macaroni available in grocery stores.
-These are made with rice, corn, legumes, quinoa, or a combination of gluten free ingredients.
-You can use any brand but please make sure to cook your gluten-free elbow macaroni according to package directions since it varies greatly by ingredient.
+You can use any brand you like, but please make sure to cook your gluten-free elbow macaroni according to package directions since it varies greatly by ingredient.